Case of measles reported in Wake County

 Health officials said the diagnosed patient showed symptoms of the disease after traveling internationally.

 Measles symptoms typically include fever, watery eyes, cough, and a runny nose.

 The symptoms are usually followed by a rash that appears on the face, on the hairline or behind the ears before spreading to the rest of the body.

-People who have been vaccinated for the disease are considered protected for life, but the disease is highly contagious for those who have not been vaccinated.
+People who have received two doses of the vaccine for measles as recommended and individuals born before 1957 are considered protected for life.

+For people who have not been immunized, the disease is highly contagious.

-Measles can be spread through the air and symptoms typically surface about seven to 14 days after a person is infected, although people can be contagious up to four days before symptoms are present.
+Measles can be spread through the air and symptoms typically surface about seven to 14 days after a person is infected.

+People with measles are usually contagious for four days before the rash starts, the day it first appears and the following four days.

 Health officials said people may have been exposed to measles if they were at the following locations: